 Cincinnati Country Day School partners with SAGE Dining Services, a premier provider of dining services and gourmet catering to private schools, colleges and corporations across the United States, to prepare nutritious lunches for students, faculty and staff.

 SAGE meets the varied palettes of today’s students, by offering menu choices that balance popular items and healthy fare.

-- Improvisations –Improvisations™ is SAGE’s newest station concept, designed to spark the creativity of our chefs and customers alike.
+Improvisations –Improvisations™ is one of SAGE’s station concept, designed to spark the creativity of our chefs and customers alike.
 Moving beyond the traditional salad bar concept, we provide both fresh, seasonal ingredients as well as composed salads and suggested flavor combinations, challenging patrons to explore new combinations of tastes and textures.

-- Classic Cut Deli® – featuring a wide variety of meats and cheeses along with tuna salad, egg salad and fresh-roasted turkey breast.
+Classic Cut Deli® – featuring a wide variety of meats and cheeses along with tuna salad, egg salad and house-roasted turkey breast.

 We also feature our Monthly Nutritional Seasonings, which are geared to enhance the community's awareness of lesser known food items and even add knowledge of foods surround us every day.